kahnpoint/odysslay/readme.md

 # The Odysslay
-### Homer's Odyssey rewritten in gen-z speak
+### Homer's Odyssey rewritten in Gen-Z speak (by ChatGPT)

-I had ChatGPT rewrite all of Homer's Odyssey in Gen-Z speak.

-This repository is intended as more of an statement on what the future of education might look like.
-The cost of mass-produced text is heading straight for zero, so hopefully we leverage it to improve our communications with people different than ourselves.
+This project is intended not as something worth reading, but more of as a statement on what the future of education might look like.
+The cost of mass-produced text is heading straight for zero, so hopefully we can leverage it to improve communications with people different than ourselves.
 All 19,000 rhyming lines cost less than $1 and took about a little over an hour to generate.

 The final product is far from perfect, but there are definitely some funny bits.
-It is definitely a far better starting point than beginning from scratch.
 ```
 This tale's got drama, it's got suspense
 It's got more twists than a TikTok dance